MAIN MENU

 Trent Bridge Finals

-There have only been 3 finals at Trent Bridge.
-The winners were Glamorgan (2021), Kent (2022) and Leicestershire (2023).
+There have been 5 finals at Trent Bridge.
+The winners were Glamorgan (2021 and 2024), Kent (2022), Leicestershire (2023) and Worcestershire (2025)

 Other List A Competitions